-YA students meet repertoire requirements and are evaluated yearly on solo performance.
-Students follow the Young Artist Performance Curriculum, a progressive course of study which ensures completion of comprehensive repertoire standards.
-At Young Artist, our students receive performance evaluation in two settings: first in public performance at the Young Artist Solo Recitals and again in a private session in which a faculty panel provides written commentary and scores pertaining to the student’s performance.
+YA Performance Majors follow the Young Artist Performance Curriculum, a progressive course of study which ensures completion of comprehensive repertoire standards.
+They receive performance evaluation at Young Artist Solo Recitals and prepare a solo program for annual evaluation by a panel of Conservatory Faculty.

 YA Instrumental Performance Majors additionally pursue instruction in Chamber Music and Jazz Improvisation and hone their performance skills in four Performance Classes, and two Solo, Chamber, and Jazz Recitals each year.

 YA Vocal Performance Majors additionally attend Language and Diction and Vocal Repertoire Courses as well as Vocal Seminars and perform in two Solo and Chamber Recitals each year.
 Vocal students are encouraged to enroll in additional piano lessons.
 The recommend age for Vocal Performance Majors is 14 and up.